kinnala/scikit-fem/docs/listofexamples.rst

 Example 41: Mixed meshes
 ========================

-This examples solves the Poisson equation with unit load on a mesh consisting of both triangles and quadrilaterals.
+This example solves the Poisson equation with unit load on a mesh consisting of both triangles and quadrilaterals.
 The support for mixed meshes is preliminary and works only for elements with nodal or internal degrees-of-freedom (sharing face and edge DOFs between mesh types is